Former US envoy says she was warned she was being targeted

 House Intelligence Committee Chairman Adam Schiff says the panels are releasing the transcripts so “the American public will begin to see for themselves.”

-Republicans have called for the release of the transcripts as Democrats have held the initial interviews in private.
+Republicans have called for the release of the transcripts as Democrats have held the initial interviews in private, though Republican lawmakers have been present for those closed-door meetings.